Preparations for the Mighty Himalayan tour

 - First-aid equipment

-Although we do not provide alcohol but we do like to throw in a few beers as well… as long as you don’t have an hangover the next morning and slow down the ride (in that case you will win a seat in the support vehicle for the rest of the day).
+We do not provide alcohol though we do like to throw in a few beers from time to time… as long as you don’t have an hangover the next morning and slow down the ride (in that case you will win a seat in the support vehicle for the rest of the day).

 Now, let’s go through some important points…